-When it comes to tipping in Costa Rica,it’s important to know about the Costa Rican tipping culture so you know what to expect and how much cash to bring to Costa Rica.
+When it comes to tipping in Costa Rica,it’s important to know about the Costa Rican tipping culture so you know what to expect.
+It will also help to know about tipping in Costa Rica to get an idea of how much cash to bring to Costa Rica.

 Something very important to note is that I am writing this from a Costa Rican AND foreigner point of view since Yeison is Costa Rican and I am from the United States.
 Obviously the tipping cultures in both countries are drastically different so what someone from the United States tells you about the Costa Rica tipping culture may be different than what Yeison, who is Costa Rican, tells you.